AugustArchive/blog/content/about.md

 been loving what she writes, and i think that's pretty neat. i could do that, but let's be honest. if we want to be known for our work, we have to repeat everything everyone does! (i could be joking, i dont know.)

+also, you could say i was inspired to write one. i did this as a joke + to jot down some feelings, i been loving [amy's blog](https://b.amy.gg), the topics she writes is pretty interesting and i love her work, wish i can be that smart, who knows?

+---

 thanks for reading whatever the fuck i want to, see you next time.

 ~ **noel**